Smokrow/NeoVimConfig/README.md

 1. run `install.sh`to install all the dependencies
 2. open neovim and run `:PackerInstall`
-3. install clangd for cpp https://clangd.llvm.org/installation.html
+3. install clangd for cpp https://clangd.llvm.org/installation.html .
+Make sure to also update the alternative.
 4. Everything should work now :D